jamii/jamii.github.com/_posts/2017-11-21-contrast-coding-is-an-implementation-detail.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-MML-AM_SVG">
 </script>

 I found [contrast codes](https://en.wikipedia.org/wiki/Contrast_(statistics)) really confusing until I realized that they are just an artifact of using specific analytic solutions to compare models.

-Let me try to explain.
+(Probably.
+I'm not a statistician.
+There is a fair chance this post will have to be heavily edited.)

 A typical instance of the [General Linear Model](https://en.wikipedia.org/wiki/General_linear_model) looks like this: